Lainaotabi

-Leima Lainaotabi is a goddess in Sanamahism, the indigenous religion of Manipur.
+Leima Lainaotabi (ꯂꯥꯢꯅꯥꯎꯇꯥꯕꯤ) is a goddess in Sanamahism, the indigenous religion of Manipur.
 She is the youngest wife of God Thongalel of the underworld kingdom (Khamnung).
 Thongalel sent her to be the wife of Poireiton, her brother-in-law.
 Lainaotabi gave birth to a son with Poireiton.

 Her legend says she made the first clay pot.

 She was worshipped by the people of Ashangbam clan.

 Mythology

 Journey from Underworld to human world

 Lainaotabi was the youngest queen of King Thongaren (Thongalen) of the underworld kingdom (Khamnung).
 Queen Laikhurembi was the first wife of the King.
 Poireiton, Thongalel's younger brother, was about to leave on a journey to Tai Pang Pan.
 The king asked Laikhurembi to go with Poireiton as his wife because Poireiton's own wife had died.
 However, Laikhurembi did not want to go.
 Trees had already been planted to honor her as the King's wife.
 So, instead of Laikhurembi, Lainaotabi was sent to accompany her brother in law Poireiton as a wife.